SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 <br>

-Adding a fourth convolutional layer and changing filters - 16 in the first, and now with 2 convolutional layers of 64 filters - seems to have given our model a nice bump in performance.
+Adding a fourth convolutional layer and changing filters - 16 in the first, and now with 2 convolutional layers of 64 filters - seems to have given our model a little bump in performance.
+In fact, it is encouraging to see that the model is steadily learning throughout the 50 epochs (although slowly).
+Running this same model for more epochs might lead to further improvements.

 ```python
 print(confusion_matrix)